-Area Nursing Homes - There are three nursing homes in the community with a total of 297 beds.
-They provide residential, medical and rehabilitative services to the elderly and disabled in the community.
+Area Nursing Homes - There are several nursing homes in the community that provide residential, medical and rehabilitative services to the elderly and disabled in the community.

 County Health Units - Randolph County's health unit exists to promote and protect the public's health.
 The local health units provide services including family planning, prenatal care, immunizations, communicable disease follow-up, sexually transmitted disease testing, tuberculosis testing and treatment, breast care and cervical cytology follow-up, environmental services, home health and personal care services.